10 Foods to Eat After a WorkoutArticle posted in: Fitness Diet & Nutrition

 6. Protein Smoothie

-You can certainly make your own, but why not save yourself some time and effort: Keep a batch of Nutrisystem’s FreshStart Shakes around for a pick-me-up after a grueling workout with your trainer or after Zumba.
-They have 15 grams of protein and five grams of fiber.
-Add your own SmartCarb fruit, as we did in these recipes > and you have a complete recovery shake.
+You can certainly make your own, but why not save yourself some time and effort: Keep a batch of Nutrisystem shakes around for a pick-me-up after a grueling workout with your trainer or after Zumba.
+They have 15 grams of protein and six grams of fiber.
+Add your own SmartCarb fruit, as we did in these recipes, and you have a complete recovery shake.

 7. Low-Fat or Nonfat Milk